UlyssesZh/UlyssesZh.github.io/_drafts/2024-01-05-nixos-setup.md

 title: I switched from Ubuntu to NixOS as my daily-driven OS
 date: 2024-01-04 23:25:25 -0800
 categories:
   - misc
 tags:
   - linux
 layout: post
+excerpt: >
-excerpt: 'Because I met with a strange problem that I cannot solve, I decided to reinstall my OS.
+  Because I met with a strange problem that I cannot solve, I decided to reinstall my OS.
   This time, I decide to play with something other than Ubuntu and Arch.
-I chose NixOS, a very interesting Linux distro.'
+  I chose NixOS, a very interesting Linux distro.
 ---

 ## Backstory